Meet the graduate students serving on UCR GSA

 Office hours:

-Finance & Grant writing officer
+Finance & Grant writing Officer

 Office hours:

-Public Relations
+Vice President of Public Relations

 Office hours: